-Driving as a Tutor means keeping the skill level of the trainee in mind, or risk leaving them behind.
-With commentary, for instance, the Tutor will need to graduate the amount of information the trainee can absorb, particularly in the early stages of learning.
+Riding as a Tutor means keeping the skill level of the trainee in mind, or risk leaving them behind.
+In on road training sessions, for instance, the Tutor will need to graduate the amount of information the trainee can absorb, particularly in the early stages of learning.
 This is essential understanding for an effective Tutor.